 - Major Sequence Appeals - Over 7 hours remaining in basic sequence coursework.

 - On occasion, an ECE student who has over 7 credit hours remaining in basic sequence and has met all other basic sequence/electives requirements may need approval to take major sequence courses in conjunction with the three remaining basic sequence courses.
 In these situations, it is recommended that the student apply for major sequence status and submit an appeal through the School of Engineering.
 The appeal is further reviewed by the ECE Department Appeals Committee; and, if approved, the student will be allowed to take a major sequence course(s), along with all remaining basic sequence and elective course requirements.

-Students are highly encouraged to meet with the ECE Undergraduate Program Coordinator in ACA 117 with further questions.
+Please contact the ECE Undergraduate Program Coordinator with further questions.